tanaya2026/207-course-notes/03-relationships-between-classes.md

 ```

 ## 3.2.
 Interfaces
-In Java, you can only extend a single class: you have one parent class, and that's it!
-However, sometimes we want to describe more behaviours for a class in a way that just one parent won't suffice.
+**In Java, you can only extend a single class: you have one parent class, and that's it!
+However, sometimes we want to describe more behaviours for a class in a way that just one parent won't suffice.**

 For example, suppose we're writing a program to simulate plants.
 We would have a class called `Plant`: all `Plant`s are able to `breathe` and `grow`!
 We could also have subclasses such as `Wheat` and `Flower`s with their own subclasses.
 However, suppose we want to indicate that some plants are edible for humans: for instance `Corn` would have an `eat` method, and so would `Basil`.
 Not all plants are edible, so we can't add that method to `Plant`.
 We *could* define an `EdiblePlant` class, but then we would also need `EdibleWheat`, `EdibleFlower`, and so on: this isn't a very clean solution!

 In cases where we want to define a property of a class, we can use interfaces.
-Interfaces are similar to classes, except they have no implementation details at all: only method signatures!
-They can also have variables, but these variables must be `static` and `final`.
-In addition, **everything** in an interface must be `public`.
+Interfaces are similar to classes, except they have no implementation details at all: only method signatures! **They can also have variables, but these variables must be `static` and `final`.
+In addition, **everything** in an interface must be `public`.**

+EXTRA I ADDED:

+In Java, interfaces are designed to define a contract for classes to implement, specifying what methods a class must include but not how those methods are implemented.
+Static and final variables in interfaces serve a specific purpose and are governed by Java's design principles.

+Why Are Interface Variables static and final?
+Constant Nature:

+Variables in interfaces are inherently constants because they are static (shared among all implementations) and final (cannot be changed once initialized).
+This ensures the values are uniform and immutable across all classes implementing the interface.
+Shared Across Implementations:

+The static modifier means the variable belongs to the interface itself, not any particular implementation class.
+This ensures all implementing classes access the same shared value.
+Immutability:

+The final modifier ensures the variable's value cannot be modified, maintaining consistency and preventing accidental or intentional changes in the implementation classes.
+Design Intent:

+Interfaces are meant to define behaviors, not hold state.
+Allowing mutable variables would violate this principle, as interfaces are not intended to manage or encapsulate mutable data.

 For our example, we would define an `Edible` interface such as: